-With most of Britain returning to the daily grind this week, we’re using the New Year as a timely excuse to daydream about the mountains and rustle up some ski-related resolutions – one for each month of 2015 (and all a whole lot more tempting than a green tea diet, we promise).
+With most of Britain returning to the daily grind this week, we’re using the New Year as a timely excuse to daydream about the mountains and rustle up some ski-related resolutions – one for each month of the year (and all a whole lot more tempting than a green tea diet, we promise).

 1 Ski your bucket list – life’s too short to ski the same place twice or keep cutting costs in cheap resorts.
 Experience the world’s best and holiday in the likes of Zermatt, Chamonix, Val d’Isere and Whistler.